 - loss of muscle tone, particularly in the arms and legs

 - difficulty building muscle

 - decreased sex drive and/or vaginal dryness

-Although hormonal levels begin to dwindle naturally with age, there are also medical conditions that can act as a trigger for the process, such as early onset menopause.
-Adrenal insufficiency occurs when the gland fail to function at an optimal level.
+Although hormonal levels begin to dwindle naturally with age, there are also medical conditions that can act as a trigger for the process, such as early-onset menopause.
+Adrenal insufficiency occurs when the gland fails to function at an optimal level.
 When this happens, hormonal levels are compromised.
 Hypopituitarism also plays a role.
 Since the ovaries are one of the body parts responsible for producing the hormone, when they age or malfunction, the process is disrupted.
 This is particularly true when they need to be removed due to illness.
 Additionally, other hormones can reduce its production.
 Those who undergo an oral estrogen therapy routine, for example, can actually inhibit the production of testosterone.

 Treatment at a Replacement Therapy Clinic

 Low levels needn’t mean the end of your life as you know it.
 There are many treatment methods available, from prescription medications to topical gels and patches.
 One of the most effective forms, though, is hormone replacement therapy (HRT) via injections for them, you will need a prescription for testosterone.
 After assessment at a clinic, your doctor will develop a treatment plan for you to follow rigorously.
 This may mean receiving injections in the buttocks weekly, but it will greatly improve your chances of success.
 Doctors may also recommend certain dietary, lifestyle, and medication changes in order to facilitate and improve the process.